azir9200/car-washing-system/readme.md

 ## Features

-This sites make your bookings system more updated and modern way. you can do following things- -Create account as a admin or general user,
+This sites make your bookings system more updated and modern way.
+You can do following things-
+#Create account as a admin or general user,
--login your on own account by simple using email and password.
+#login your on own account by simple using email and password.
--check all available services and and choice your need one.
+#check all available services and and choice your need one.
--Services can create, delete and update only by Admin.
+#Services can create, delete and update only by Admin.
--Service can booked by user.
+#Service can booked by user.
--One can check all available slot for services.
+#One can check all available slot for services.

 ## Use tools

--This project is build up with Mongoose, Typescript, Express, Nodes etc to make user best experience.
+This project is build up with Mongoose, Typescript, Express, Node etc to make user best experience.
 As a supportive tools I used prettier, .env, cors.
 To validate data I used Zod validation system.

 ### Installation